-2. The National Accounts represent a wide array of data on areas as diverse as production, trade, earnings, spending, investment in fixed and financial assets and balance sheets.
-The nature of the integrated National Accounts is that all the activity is linked, so a change in one area will have an impact elsewhere and consequently making revisions to one part of the National Accounts may lead to revisions through the system.
+The National Accounts represent a wide array of data on areas as diverse as production, trade, earnings, spending, investment in fixed and financial assets and balance sheets.
+The nature of the integrated National Accounts system is that all activity is linked, so a change in one area will have an impact elsewhere and consequently making revisions to one part of the National Accounts may lead to revisions throughout the system.
 The main strength of the system is that it allows analysis of the various economic indicators both in isolation and in conjunction with others.
-The strength of the integrated National Accounts system however may mean less flexibility for taking on revisions at any point in time.
-The National Accounts revisions policy is designed to give users a clear understanding of which periods are open for revision at each data release and why incorporating revisions from a single source is not a simple matter.
+The strength of the integrated National Accounts system however, may mean less flexibility for introducing revisions at any point in time.
+The National Accounts revisions policy is designed to give users a clear understanding of the time periods which could see revisions at each data release and why incorporating revisions from a single source is not a simple matter.